Mt. Ashland's Environment

 We have a number of animals who consider the Mt.
-Ashland area home, including coyotes, bobcats, and subnivean critters like voles, mice, chipmunks, and more.
+Ashland area home, including coyotes, bobcats, Pacific fishers, and subnivean critters like voles, mice, chipmunks, and more.
 Overhead, you will often hear the songs and sounds of mountain chickadees, towhees, hummingbirds, woodpeckers, and more.

 If you encounter wildlife, please be respectful.
 Feel free to take photos, but please remember that you are a visitor to their home.

 In summer 2016, Mt.
 Ashland installed 85 solar panels on top of the ski area vehicle shop roof.
-This 27.795 kW Sun Power system will offset about 12% of the ski area’s annual energy consumption.
+This 27.795 kW Sun Power system offsets about 12% of the ski area’s annual energy consumption.
 Here is a link to real-time data about the energy being produced, compliments of our favorite star.

 STOKE Certified Ski Area